-As Carrara makes the perfect environment to house black mold, avoiding moisture and organic material from settling in the porous material just makes sense.
+- Avoid moisture and food stains - As Carrara makes the perfect environment to house black mold, avoiding moisture and organic material from settling in the porous material just makes sense.
 Black fungus forms biofilms from glucose available within the material, decaying the stone in the process.
 Additionally, wiping away spills and oils helps prevent staining.

-Abrasive cleaning implements are the bane of marble surfaces, and the roughness of these abrasive cleaners scrub away at the varnish, leaving a dull, matte look and exposed marble that is susceptible to staining, mold, and discoloration.
+- Do not use abrasive scrubbers - Abrasive cleaning implements are the bane of marble surfaces, and the roughness of these abrasive cleaners scrub away at the varnish, leaving a dull, matte look and exposed marble that is susceptible to staining, mold, and discoloration.
 Stick to soft cloths and sponges instead.

-Acid is the number one enemy of natural stones, and the same goes for Carrara.
+- Do not use acidic solutions or bleach - Acid is the number one enemy of natural stones, and the same goes for Carrara.
 Bleach isn’t any better, as the harsh chemical solution can etch the surface of the varnish.
 Vinegar, lemons, and chemical cleaners are also a no-go, as well as alcohol, so avoid spilling these items on your surfaces.

-Castile soap diluted in some water creates a gentle yet effective cleaning solution that works well on sensitive surfaces where acidic solutions, alcohol, and bleach cannot be applied.
+- Clean with castile soap and water - Castile soap diluted in some water creates a gentle yet effective cleaning solution that works well on sensitive surfaces where acidic solutions, alcohol, and bleach cannot be applied.
 Gentle for both skin and surfaces, castile soap is your best bet in cleaning any type of sensitive material, and is perfect to use for countertops and tile-floor areas.

 Carrara Marble was historically used to line temple floors and as raw material for famous renaissance sculptures, one of the latter being The Pietà, sculpted by famous artist Michelangelo and is now housed in the Vatican.